fnalways/terminus-docs/docs/manual/docs-home.md

 ## New to Olares?

-The getting-started guide covers creating an Olares ID and setting up Olares on your local machine.

 <div class="cta">
   <a href="./get-started/">
     <div class="content">
       <h3>Get started with Olares</h3>
-      <p>Navigate your personal cloud</p>
+      <p>Check out the get-started guide to set up Olares on your local machine</p>
     </div>
     <div class="arrow">→</div>
   </a>